 THE Security-by-design approach

-With the rising sophistication and frequency of cyber-threats, robust security measures are now very much of paramount significant for organisations that want to succeed.
+With the rising sophistication and frequency of cyber-threats, robust security measures are now very much of paramount significance for organisations that want to succeed.
 Hence why the Security by Design (SbD) approach, when it comes to technology implementation, is now more prevalent than ever.

 Why is SBD needed?